U.S. Department of State Seal

 The Process

 Because Hong Kong is party to the Hague Adoption Convention, adoptions from Hong Kong must follow a specific process designed to meet the Convention’s requirements.
-A brief summary of the Convention adoption process is provided below.
-You must complete these steps in the following order to meet all necessary legal requirements.
-Adoptions completed out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.
+A brief summary of the U.S. Convention adoption process is provided below.
+You must complete these steps in the following order to meet all necessary U.S. legal requirements.
+Completing certain steps out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.

-3. Apply to Hong Kong’s Adoption Central Authority to Adopt, and Be Matched with a Child
+3. Apply to Hong Kong’s Authorities to Adopt, and Be Matched with a Child

 1. Choose a U.S. Accredited or Approved Adoption Service Provider to Act as Your Primary Provider That Has Been Authorized by Hong Kong’s Central Authority to Operate in Hong Kong